Guest post by Willis Eschenbach

 Figure 3.
 The Kiehl/Trenberth Global Energy Budget.
 This is a “two layer” representation, with the surface and the atmosphere being the two layers.
 Lr, the radiation loss, is the 40 W/m2 labeled “Atmospheric Window”.
 La, the absorption loss, is the 67 W/m2 labelled “Absorbed by Atmosphere”.
 Lt, the thermal loss, is 102 W/m2.
 This is the sum of the 24 W/m2 labelled “Thermals” and the 78 W/m2 labelled “Evapo-transpiration”.
 W, the energy from the sun, is the incoming solar radiation of 342 W/m2 less the 107 W/m2 that is reflected by the surface and the clouds.
 This means that W is 235 W/m2.
 SOURCE

 What’s wrong with this picture?
-Note that the temperature of the Earth is 390 W/m2, labelled as “Surface Radiation”.
+Note that the temperature of the Earth is 390 W/m2, labeled as “Surface Radiation”.
 This is 15 C, or 59°F. But from Fig. 2(d), we know that the surface temperature of a greenhouse system with a single shell, as shown in the drawing, is 2W (470) – 2Lr (80) – La (67) – Lt (102) = 221 W/m2.
 This is far below the known surface temperature of the Earth.
 In other words, a single shell greenhouse system simply isn’t efficient enough to give a surface temperature which is warm enough to allow for the known losses.

 So where is the problem with the K/T budget diagram?
 The hidden fault is that the upward radiation from the atmospheric layer does not equal the downward radiation.
 There is 195 W/m2 going to space from the atmospheric shell, and 324 W/m2 going down to the surface.